AWC Scholarship Program FAQ

 How can I Participate?

 Every scholarship is made possible by the generosity of individual sponsors.
 Your support is needed!
 Complete the sponsor application process here.
-We accept donations of 6,000 baht or US$200.
+We accept donations of any amount toward the Scholarship Program.
+6,000 baht or US$200 will support one student.
+You may support as many girls as you wish.

 Scholarship Program ~ Supporting disadvantaged Thai female high school students since 1995